Hulme Hippodrome: 1950s – BBC & Morecambe and Wise

-They later appeared in a radio series in 1955, The Show Goes On, in the variety format with other artists including Ken Dodd, same producer and venue (recorded: 27 March, 17 April 1955; broadcast: 31 March, 21 April 1955; and other dates, Light Programme [national]).
+After their first TV series, Running Wild in April - June 1954, criticised in press reviews, they returned to radio, to Ronnie Taylor and to Hulme Hippodrome to make a radio series in 1955, The Show Goes On, in the variety format with other artists including Ken Dodd (recorded: 27 March, 17 April 1955; broadcast: 31 March, 21 April 1955; and other dates, Light Programme [national]).

 Morecambe and Wise also played at least three live acts to regular paying audiences at Hulme Hippodrome, Monday to Saturday, one time as second billing to the ventriloquist Dennis Spicer.
-One week's performance by Morecambe and Wise was 6-11 December 1954 where they were top of the bill, with details in a printed programme.
+One of the week-long stage performances by Morecambe and Wise was 6–11 December 1954 where they were top of the bill, with details in a printed programme.

-In 2009, Doreen Wise rediscovered a collection of recordings (magnetic tapes and acetate discs) at home, made at Hulme Hippodrome by the BBC sound engineers for Ernie Wise in addition to the BBC official recordings of some of their radio sessions.
-Excerpts of his collection were rebroadcast on BBC Radio 4 in 2010.

-1950s – BBC TV
+1955 – BBC moves next door to the Playhouse

-A TV programme known to have been made at Hulme Hippodrome which was broadcast on Sunday 2 October 1955, possibly live, was called, Northern Lights, and the listing details are: "The BBC North Region presents stars from show business with the Raymond Woodhead Singers [plus the] BBC Northern Variety Orchestra, conducted by Alyn Ainsworth before an invited audience in the Hulme Hippodrome, Manchester.
+One of the last programmes (this one being for TV) known to have been recorded at Hulme Hippodrome which was broadcast on Sunday 2 October 1955, possibly live, was called, Northern Lights, and the listing details are: "The BBC North Region presents stars from show business with the Raymond Woodhead Singers [plus the] BBC Northern Variety Orchestra, conducted by Alyn Ainsworth before an invited audience in the Hulme Hippodrome, Manchester.
 Produced by Ronnie Taylor and Eric Miller."

 In December 1955, the connecting doorways in the party wall between the conjoined theatres were bricked up when the BBC bought the Playhouse Theatre from James Brennan to use as a full-time radio and TV recording studio, using it for 30 years until around 1986.

 There are records of the Call Boy programme (aka The Clitheroe Kid) being recorded ("filmed") for BBC TV, moving on from its previous radio format, on 12 December 1956 at Hulme Hipp.

 The programme You're Welcome was also a one-hour "TV film" made in 1956 with the Northern Variety Orchestra, possibly at Hulme Hipp.

+1950s – oral history programme on both theatres, Radio 4

+On 2 April 2002 BBC Radio 4 broadcast episode 3 of 6 in the Palace of Laughter series, this episode being on The Playhouse and Hulme Hippodrome.
+It was produced by Libby Cross and presented by Geoffrey Wheeler, with interviews with Ken Dodd, Jimmy Casey, Johnny Roadhouse, Ronnie Taylor, and Roy Chappell.
+Clips used included Al Read, and Morecambe and Wise.
+A copy exists online and a transcript is available.

+In October 1957 Jimmy Brennan told the BBC he was prepared to sell them Hulme Hippodrome to add to their 1955 purchase from him of The Playhouse theatre.
+He was asking for £60,000 with the shops, or £50,000 without the shops.
+In March 1959 a team of BBC officials inspected the premises.
+Their conclusion was that it would not be suitable acoustically for a 70-person orchestra because the stage would be too small, especially if there were "small choirs", and extending the stage into the auditorium would create 'two acoustics'.
+The offer to sell is declined by the BBC in April 1960.